tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 # Client Behavior {#client}

-Adaptive DNS allows client systems and applications to improve the privacy of their DNS queries and connections both by requiring confidentiality via encryption and by limiting the ability to correlate client IP addresses with query contents.
+Adaptive DNS allows client systems and applications to improve the privacy of their DNS queries and connections, both by requiring confidentiality via encryption, and by limiting the ability to correlate client IP addresses with query contents.
 Specifically, the goal for client queries is to achieve the following
 properties: